 Jonathan joined Watsi on April 25th, 2017.
-Three years ago, Jonathan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Jonathan's most recent donation supported Benjamin, a cheerful motorbike driver from Kenya, to fund a mobility-restoring spinal fusion surgery.
+Four years ago, Jonathan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Jonathan's most recent donation supported Stefano, a 5-year-old boy from Tanzania, to fund leg surgery so he can walk well.

 Jonathan has funded healthcare for 55 patients in 7 countries.